Questions hover over Army drone’s 630-mile odyssey across western US

 The Shadow, a 450-pound aircraft with a 20-foot wingspan, is flown mostly autonomously, with a preset bearing, altitude and wind speed, said Paul Stevenson, an Army aviation spokesman.
 The settings can be manually adjusted by an operator at a ground control station.
 The flight operator is paired with a payload operator, who controls the surveillance camera in real time.

-The aircraft operates by sending and receiving data through line of sight, which is a direct communication link with the ground control station within that range, according to specifications from Textron Systems, the Shadow’s manufacturer.
+The aircraft operates by using a line-of-sight radio communication link with a ground control station within that range, according to specifications from Textron Systems, the Shadow’s manufacturer.
 Other unmanned drones are capable of remote piloting that uses satellite uplinks from across the world.

-The line of sight link was lost immediately after launch, preventing any manual adjustments from the ground.
+Stevenson declined to release the distance endurance of the Shadow, though it is capable of flying for nine hours, he said.
+The 77-mile range is the limit of the ground control station’s link with the aircraft.
+It can fly farther than 77 miles in a circular pattern over an objective, for instance.

-Most unmanned aircraft systems like the Shadow are programmed to respond in different ways when a link is lost, said Paul Scharre, a former unmanned system policy official at the Pentagon and director of the Future of Warfare Initiative at the Center for a New American Security, a Washington think tank.
+It is possible the Shadow could reach the 630-mile distance with the fuel it has on-board, said Paul Scharre, a former unmanned system policy official at the Pentagon and director of the Future of Warfare Initiative at the Center for a New American Security, a Washington think tank.
+The National Weather Service recorded strong winds from the southwest into Colorado on Jan.
+31, which also could have aided the Shadow on its long flight.

+Most unmanned aircraft systems like the Shadow are programmed to respond in different ways when a link is lost, Scharre said.

-Scharre said unmanned aircraft can be programmed to loiter in the sky awaiting a link to reestablish.
+Unmanned aircraft can loiter in the sky awaiting a link to reestablish, he said.
 The Shadow’s software can send the aircraft back to its launch point if the link is severed, but this Shadow not returning raises the possibility that its emergency programming failed.

-“It’s reasonable to think it just kept flying on the heading in whichever direction it was pointed last,” he said.
+“It’s reasonable to think it just kept flying on the heading in whichever direction it was pointed last,” Scharre said.

-“Without a person on board, even with a good link, you’re not going to have the same level of cognitive awareness,” he said.
-“And if you lose signal link, you may have a limited ability to reassert control over the aircraft.
+“Without a person on board, even with a good link, you’re not going to have the same level of cognitive awareness,” Scharre said.
+“And if you lose signal link, you may have a limited ability to re-assert control over the aircraft.
 This would not happen with a person unless they went crazy or defected.
 That’s pretty rare.”

-If the emergency return programming failed, Scharre said, it also points to the limitations of autonomous technology to adapt to changing conditions.
+If the emergency return programming failed, he said, it also points to the limitations of autonomous technology to adapt to changing conditions.

-“When programming is pushed outside its parameters, things can fall apart really fast,” he said.
+“When programming is pushed outside its parameters, things can fall apart really fast,” Scharre said.

 A 630-mile odyssey